masher92/GEOG_5790/Practical2-Scripts/ReadMe.md

 These tools include:
 	An ArcMap toolbox which contains a model built with Arcmap's ModelBuilder functionality, and the same model in the format of a python script.
 	A copy of the python script found in the toolbox.

+Script which:
+Runs the model from the toolbox